Auto-failover groups overview & best practices (Azure SQL Database)

 Applies to: Azure SQL Database

-The auto-failover groups feature allows you to manage the replication and failover of some or all databases on a logical server to another region.
+The auto-failover groups feature allows you to manage the replication and failover of some or all databases on a logical server to a logical server another region.
 This article focuses on using the Auto-failover group feature with Azure SQL Database and some best practices.

 - This article covers auto-failover groups for Azure SQL Database.
 For Azure SQL Managed Instance, see Auto-failover groups in Azure SQL Managed Instance.

-The auto-failover groups feature allows you to manage the replication and failover of a group of databases on a server or all user databases in a managed instance to another Azure region.
+The auto-failover groups feature allows you to manage the replication and failover of databases to another Azure region.
+You can include of a group of databases or all user databases in a logical server to be replicated to another logical server.
 It is a declarative abstraction on top of the active geo-replication feature, designed to simplify deployment and management of geo-replicated databases at scale.

 You can initiate a geo-failover manually or you can delegate it to the Azure service based on a user-defined policy.
 The latter option allows you to automatically recover multiple related databases in a secondary region after a catastrophic failure or other unplanned event that results in full or partial loss of the SQL Database or SQL Managed Instance availability in the primary region.
 Typically, these are outages that cannot be automatically mitigated by the built-in high availability infrastructure.
-Examples of geo-failover triggers include natural disasters, or incidents caused by a tenant or control ring being down due to an OS kernel memory leak on compute nodes.
-For more information, see Azure SQL high availability.
+Examples of geo-failover triggers include natural disasters or incidents caused by a tenant or control ring being down due to an OS kernel memory leak on compute nodes.

 Offload read-only workloads